 That means you can pay your cell phone bill, pay for car repairs, or anything else with that credit card, and then turn it around into your annual membership dividend.
 It is an easy way to rack up money for often expensive hiking gear.
 After you’ve bought all the gear you need at REI, be sure to move onto the world of travel hacking for more big, money saving wins.

 REI is famous for its very generous return policy.
 If you have an REI membership and you are at all unsatisfied with your purchase, you can return the item no questions asked up to a year after purchase.

 Maybe your needs changed over time, or the gear didn’t function as well as you thought it would… Well, you can return it.

 Even after one-year, if the gear has failed, broken, or malfunctioned, you can still take back it.

-I’ve returned a backpack, long after purchase and with plenty of use, after a zipper exploded off the pack (it wasn’t even overstuffed).
+I’ve returned a backpack, long after purchase and with plenty of use, after a zipper exploded off the pack (no, it wasn’t overstuffed).
 They took it back no questions asked, and I got a new pack that has held up better.